vighimre87/Team_Profile-Generator/README.md

   - [Questions](#questions)

 ## Installation
-  1. Download the master folder from GitHub or clone the project folder to your local machine
+  1. Download the master folder from GitHub or clone the project folder to your local machine.
   2. In order to run the application you will need Node JS (I used v16.1).
 If you haven't got it, install it on your computer.
   3. Once you have these steps navigate to the root folder in the command line and type:
   ```